zry98/movistar-home-hacks/IGW5000/README.en.md

 ExecStart=firefox -kiosk -url "${HASS_DASHBOARD_URL}"
 ```

 Based on my testing, Chromium consumes less memory, is more responsive and stable than Firefox on this device, and has support for hardware acceleration (useful for viewing camera streams).
-You can also try [ungoogled-chromium](https://aur.archlinux.org/packages/ungoogled-chromium).
+You can also try [ungoogled-chromium](https://aur.archlinux.org/packages/ungoogled-chromium) on AUR.

 #### Control backlight from Home Assistant

-Execute the command `python3 -m venv ~/panel-controller` to create a Python virtual environment, then execute `sudo pacman -S gtk4-layer-shell && ~/panel-controller/bin/pip install Flask==3.1.1 i3ipc==2.2.1 PyGObject==3.52.3 apscheduler==3.11.0` to install the required dependencies.
+Execute the command `python3 -m venv ~/panel-controller` to create a Python virtual environment, then execute `sudo pacman -S gtk4 gtk4-layer-shell && ~/panel-controller/bin/pip install Flask==3.1.1 i3ipc==2.2.1 PyGObject==3.52.3 apscheduler==3.11.0` to install the required dependencies.

 Then create the file `~/panel-controller/app.py` with the following content: